RVCC-IDMX/dad-jokes-tarunbalaji3/README.md

 YouTube: [Serverless Functions](https://youtu.be/J7RKx8f4Frs)

+### Site Overview

+Code written by **Dave Gray**

+This site uses fetch API and serverless functions to display random dad jokes.
+The jokes will refresh every three seconds.

 ### Academic Honesty

 **DO NOT COPY FOR AN ASSIGNMENT** - Avoid plagiarism and adhere to the spirit of this [Academic Honesty Policy](https://www.freecodecamp.org/news/academic-honesty-policy/).